Willmo3/HPCarver/readme.md

 3) The original seam carving implementation, by Advan and Shamir (https://dl.acm.org/doi/10.1145/1276377.1276390)

+## Installation
+Install RAJA, building it with support for all desired backends.
+Please refer to the install script for some relevant options (https://github.com/470-research-crew/install) and the RAJA user guide (https://raja.readthedocs.io/en/develop/sphinx/user_guide/index.html).

+The main insight is that RAJA must be built with support for all desired backends, such as OpenMP.
+At this stage, we've built it with support for OpenMP and CUDA.
+Since we're targeting lower-performance end user machines, not supporting MPI is not a problem.

+Once you've done that, specify your RAJA install directory in the makefile.

 ## Working Notes
 ### RAJA Setup
 Setting up RAJA has been a big ordeal!